r-token/ryantoken.com-v3-svelte/src/routes/blog/learning-webrtc.md

 As mentioned, one of the cons of WebRTC is the need to maintain and manage various STUN and TURN servers.

 <p class="text-lg">
-	<a href="https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/what-is-kvswebrtc.html" target="_blank">Amazon Kinesis Video Streams with WebRTC</a> offers a potential solution to this problem, as well as handling the signaling implementation for you.
+	<a href="https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/what-is-kvswebrtc.html" target="_blank" rel="noreferrer">Amazon Kinesis Video Streams with WebRTC</a> offers a potential solution to this problem, as well as handling the signaling implementation for you.
 </p>

-AWS offers <a href="https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/webrtc-sdks.html" target="_blank">SDKs</a> to work with this service from the web, iOS, Android, and embedded devices.
+AWS offers <a href="https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/webrtc-sdks.html" target="_blank" rel="noreferrer">SDKs</a> to work with this service from the web, iOS, Android, and embedded devices.

 In AWS's words, Amazon Kinesis Video Streams (KVS) "provides a standards-compliant WebRTC implementation as a fully managed capability.
 You can use Amazon Kinesis Video Streams with WebRTC to securely live stream media or perform two-way audio or video interaction between any camera IoT device and WebRTC-compliant mobile or web players.
 As a fully managed capability, you don't have to build, operate, or scale any WebRTC-related cloud infrastructure, such as signaling or media relay servers to securely stream media across applications and devices."

 Using this service abstracts away the need to manage your own STUN and TURN servers while optimizing for even lower latency and higher bandwidth streaming.

-There's a fantastic walkthrough of how to get up and running with this service <a href="https://aws.amazon.com/blogs/media/enabling-video-chats-using-amazon-kinesis-video-streams-for-webrtc/" target="_blank">here</a>.
+There's a fantastic walkthrough of how to get up and running with this service <a href="https://aws.amazon.com/blogs/media/enabling-video-chats-using-amazon-kinesis-video-streams-for-webrtc/" target="_blank" rel="noreferrer">here</a>.
 Familiarity with AWS isn't necessarily required to follow that blog post but is certainly helpful.

 <ResizableImage src="/blog-images/learning-webrtc/webrtc-kvs.png" altText="AWS KVS with WebRTC Diagram" />

 *AWS Kinesis Video Streams with WebRTC Architecture Diagram*

 I was able to build a very performant peer-to-peer video streaming application by building on top of the aforementioned walkthrough.
 I recommend giving it a try and seeing how it goes for you.
-There's also some fantastic sample code on <a href="https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-js" target="_blank">GitHub</a>.
+There's also some fantastic sample code on <a href="https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-js" target="_blank" rel="noreferrer">GitHub</a>.

 ## Resources I Used While Learning

-* *Getting Started with WebRTC* on <a href="https://webrtc.org/getting-started/overview" target="_blank">WebRTC.org</a>
+* *Getting Started with WebRTC* on <a href="https://webrtc.org/getting-started/overview" target="_blank" rel="noreferrer">WebRTC.org</a>

 * *WebRTC API* on the <a href="https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API">Mozilla Developer Network</a>

-* *<a href="https://webrtcforthecurious.com" target="_blank">WebRTC For The Curious</a>*
+* *<a href="https://webrtcforthecurious.com" target="_blank" rel="noreferrer">WebRTC For The Curious</a>*

-* *WebRTC Crash Course* on <a href="https://www.youtube.com/watch?v=FExZvpVvYxA" target="_blank">YouTube</a>
+* *WebRTC Crash Course* on <a href="https://www.youtube.com/watch?v=FExZvpVvYxA" target="_blank" rel="noreferrer">YouTube</a>
 		* This was particularly helpful.
 I highly recommend you take the time to watch the full thing
 		* Many of the concepts in this post were inspired directly by this video

-* *Introduction to WebRTC* on <a href="https://www.youtube.com/watch?v=NdEEp_WvnvU&t=705s" target="_blank">YouTube</a>
+* *Introduction to WebRTC* on <a href="https://www.youtube.com/watch?v=NdEEp_WvnvU&t=705s" target="_blank" rel="noreferrer">YouTube</a>

-* *What is Kinesis Video Streams with WebRTC* from <a href="https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/what-is-kvswebrtc.html" target="_blank">AWS</a>
+* *What is Kinesis Video Streams with WebRTC* from <a href="https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/what-is-kvswebrtc.html" target="_blank" rel="noreferrer">AWS</a>

-* *Kinesis Video Streams with WebRTC: How it Works* from <a href="https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/kvswebrtc-how-it-works.html" target="_blank">AWS</a>
+* *Kinesis Video Streams with WebRTC: How it Works* from <a href="https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/kvswebrtc-how-it-works.html" target="_blank" rel="noreferrer">AWS</a>

-* *Enabling Video Chats Using Amazon Kinesis Video Streams with WebRTC* from <a href="https://aws.amazon.com/blogs/media/enabling-video-chats-using-amazon-kinesis-video-streams-for-webrtc/" target="_blank">AWS</a>
+* *Enabling Video Chats Using Amazon Kinesis Video Streams with WebRTC* from <a href="https://aws.amazon.com/blogs/media/enabling-video-chats-using-amazon-kinesis-video-streams-for-webrtc/" target="_blank" rel="noreferrer">AWS</a>

-* *Amazon Kinesis Video Streams implementation* on <a href="https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-js" target="_blank">GitHub</a>
+* *Amazon Kinesis Video Streams implementation* on <a href="https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-js" target="_blank" rel="noreferrer">GitHub</a>

 ## A Final Note